AndrewBert/Andrew-s-Website/README.md

 To add a new blog post:

 1. Create a new HTML file in the `blog/` directory
-2. Use the format of `first-post.html` as a template
+2. Follow the structure of existing blog posts
 3. Update the blog listing on `blog.html` and recent posts on `index.html`

 ## Customization